RivkaMandelbaum/CoCoExperimentGame/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;- arts.csv (csv file with information related to arts for the backend function "artworks")
 psiturk also automatically creates server.log and .psiturk_history, but these are in the gitignore since the history during debugging should not be useful.

 The **templates** directory is used to create different pages by psiturk.
 The only one that contains my code is **exp.html**, which includes the scripts that are needed for the experiment.
-Note that the order of the files under the comment <!-- experiment logic script and files it references --> must remain in this order due to dependencies.
+Note that the order of the files under the comment "experiment logic script and files it references" must remain in this order due to dependencies.

 The **static** directory contains a number of relevant files and directories:
 &nbsp;&nbsp;&nbsp;&nbsp;- css/